nostradomus/kicad-tools_markdown-bom-generator/README.md

 The bill-of-materials is an implicit part of any electronics project.
 When publishing such a project on GitHub, it is important that interested people can view this information in an easily human-readable format.

-## Next step
+## How

+The code for this script has been written in [Python 2.7.15](https://www.python.org/downloads/release/python-2715/) on [MacOS High Sierra](https://en.wikipedia.org/wiki/MacOS_High_Sierra).
+It has been tested in parallel on [Windows 10](https://www.microsoft.com/en-us/windows) with [Python 3.7.3](https://www.python.org/downloads/release/python-373/).
+The script only uses `sys`, `OS` and `argparse` functionalities, which come with the standard distribution.
+As such, there are no references to any external libraries.

 The current version has been written as a stand-alone tool.
+The input-file is passed as an argument.
+The output-file is generated in the same folder, or on a custom location (if defined by an optional argument).

 KiCad also provides an [API](http://docs.kicad-pcb.org/doxygen/classBOM__PLUGIN.html), and the possibility to integrate custom [BOM-export plugins](http://docs.kicad-pcb.org/5.1.2/en/eeschema/eeschema.html#command-line-format-example-for-python-scripts) directly in the application.
 This is the wish-list item for the next version of this tool.

 ## Progress status